Mary Anning: Eponyms

 The only person who did name a species after Anning during her lifetime was the Swiss-American naturalist, Louis Agassiz.
-In the early 1840s, he named two fossil fish species after Anning – Acrodus anningiae, and Belenostomus anningiae – and another after her friend Elizabeth Philpot.
+In the early 1840s, he named two fossil fish species after Anning—Acrodus anningiae, and Belonostomus anningiae (now Saurorhynchus anningiae)—and another after her friend Elizabeth Philpot.
 Agassiz was grateful for the help the women had given him in examining fossil fish specimens during his visit to Lyme Regis in 1834.
 After Anning's death, other species, including the ostracod Cytherelloidea anningi, and two genera, the therapsid reptile genus Anningia, and the bivalve mollusc genus Anningella, were named in her honour.
 In 2012, the plesiosaur genus Anningasaura was named after Anning and the species Ichthyosaurus anningae was named after her in 2015.
+In 2025 the fossil coelacanth Whiteia anniae was named in honor of both Anning and Anni Dai, a relative of the descriptor and fan of Anning.

-In 1991 Anning Paterae, a cluster of shallow volcanoes in the northern hemisphere of Venus and in 1999, (3919) Maryanning, an asteroid were named after her.

-In 2018, a new research and survey vessel was launched as Mary Anning for Swansea University. and a suite of rooms named after her at the Natural History Museum in London.
+In 1991 Anning Paterae, a cluster of shallow volcanoes in the northern hemisphere of Venusand in 1999, (3919) Maryanning, an asteroid were named after her.
+In 2018, a new research and survey vessel was launched as Mary Anning for Swansea University.

-Statue of Mary Anning
+Statue

-In August 2018, a campaign called "Mary Anning Rocks" was formed by an 11-year-old school girl from Dorset, Evie Swire, supported by her mother Anya Pearson.
+In August 2018, a campaign called "Mary Anning Rocks" was formed by an 11-year-old schoolgirl from Dorset, Evie Swire, supported by her mother Anya Pearson.
 The campaign was set up to remember Anning in her hometown of Lyme Regis by erecting a statue and creating a learning legacy in her name.
-Patrons and supporters include Professor Alice Roberts, Sir David Attenborough and novelist Tracy Chevalier.
-A crowdfunding campaign began but was put on hold due to the coronavirus pandemic.
-The fundraising campaign, led by the charity Mary Anning Rocks, rebooted in November 2020.
-As of January 2021, Evie Swire's campaign had resulted in a commission to sculptor Denise Dutton.
+A crowdfunding campaign began but was put on hold due to the COVID-19 pandemic in the United Kingdom; it resumed in November 2020.
+By January 2021, the sculptor Denise Dutton had been commissioned to produce the work.
 The statue was granted planning permission by Dorset Council for a space overlooking Black Ven, where Anning made many of her finds.
-Alice Roberts and Evie Swire unveiled the statue on 21 May 2022, the 223rd anniversary of Anning's birth.
-The life-sized bronze statue depicts Anning with hammer and fossil in hand, overlooking the cliffs that still attract fossil hunters today.
-It is prominently displayed in Lyme Regis on southern England’s Jurassic Coast.
+Professor Alice Roberts and Swire unveiled the statue on 21 May 2022, the 223rd anniversary of Anning's birth.

-A further emergency crowdfunding campaign began in August 2020 to raise funds to bid for a handwritten letter from Anning to William Buckland in 1829 about a box of coprolites (fossil poo) and a new plesiosaur she had discovered.
-The letter later sold at Sotheby's for £100,800 but the campaign had only raised £18,532.